a-jimenezc/yolov7_plantdoc/README.md

 ## Description

 * This repository contains the training code for the [plant disease web page](https://github.com/a-jimenezc/plant-disease-app/tree/master).
-* Modified yaml files and custom data set was added to the original [yolo v7 implementation](https://github.com/WongKinYiu/yolov7) implementation.
+* Modified yaml files and a custom data set was added to the original [yolo v7 implementation](https://github.com/WongKinYiu/yolov7) implementation.

 ## Files added

-* Added *custom_data.yaml* in *data* folder.
+* Added *custom_data.yaml* to *data* folder.
 This file contains the location of the data for the plant desease app training.
 Also, it states the number of classes.
 * Added *yolo7_plantdoc-tiny.yaml* file to *cfg/training* directory.
 It contains the architectural description of the model.
 In this case, the tiny version is used.
 * Added *yolov7-tiny.pt* weights, and used *data/hyp.scratch.tiny.yaml* for hyperparametes